Computing isogenies from modular equations in genus two: The case K=Q(√5)

 This multiplies the tangent matrix on the right by

-Choose $P = (0,0)$ as a base point on~$\Crv$, and~$z = \sqrt{u}$ as a uniformizer; it is a Weierstrass point, and we check that~$\isog_P$ is of generic type.
-We solve the differential system up to precision~$O(z^{35})$, or any higher precision.
-It turns out that the correct tangent matrix is~$d\isog_{\conj{\beta}, +}$ as the other series do not come from rational fractions of the prescribed degree.
-We obtain
+Choose $P = (0,0)$ as a base point on~$\Crv$, and~$z = \sqrt{u}$ as a uniformizer.
+We solve the differential system up to precision~$O(z^{29})$.
+It turns out that the correct tangent matrix is~$d\isog_{\conj{\beta}, +}$ as the other series do not come from rational fractions of degrees prescribed by \Cref{prop:spqr-degrees}.
+We obtain in particular